 The computation of popularity score is based on the number of read queries that used the data asset and the number of distinct users executing the read queries.
 Values are collected over a period of 30 days.

-Popularity score = number of distinct readers * log (total number of reads)
+Popularity score = number of distinct readers * log (total number of read queries)

 What asset types have popularity scores?